Jij-Inc/ommx/README.md

 ## Protocol buffers schema

 - OMMX defines a protocol buffers schema with version like `v1`, `v2`, etc. `v1` schema has a namesapce `ommx.v1`.
-- Schemas in `ommx.v1` will be compatible after [`1.0.0` release](https://github.com/Jij-Inc/ommx/milestone/3).
+- Schemas in `ommx.v1` will be compatible after [ommx.v1 schema release](https://github.com/Jij-Inc/ommx/milestone/3).
 Note that the schema can be changed incompatible way until this release.
-- `v2` schema with namespace `ommx.v2` will start developing if we need to change the schema in incompatible way after `1.0.0` release.
-Compatible changes will be made in `v1` schema also after `1.0.0` release.
+- `v2` schema with namespace `ommx.v2` will start developing if we need to change the schema in incompatible way after `ommx.v1` release.
+Compatible changes will be made in `v1` schema also after its release.
 We never create namespaces like `ommx.v1_1`.

-## `ommx` Rust crate
-TBW

-## `ommx` Python package
-TBW
+## Language specific bindings
+This project consists of main protobuf schema and language specific bindings.
+Their versions are managed independently, and adopts semantic versioning.

 # License
 © 2024 Jij Inc.